If properly maintained, your portable ice maker should last for many years and be a great benefit to your home.

 Drain the water

-This may take a few minutes, depending on how much water is left in your water reservoir.
+This may take a few minutes, depending on how much water is left in your reservoir.

 Rinse your portable ice maker

-With the drain plug removed from the ice maker, pour fresh water into the water reservoir, and let it drain directly into a bucket or sink.
+With the drain plug removed from the ice maker, pour fresh water into the reservoir and let it drain directly into a bucket or sink.

-In my kitchen, we have a removable tap, and I can rinse the ice maker with the tap.
+We have a removable tap in the kitchen, and I can rinse the ice maker with the tap.

-You can use a spray bottle with fresh water and spray the areas that you cannot reach.
+You can use a spray bottle with fresh water and spray the areas you cannot reach.

 Repeat this step several times.
 Make sure you rinse and then rinse again!

-Do not skip this step, or your ice will taste like the cleaning solution used to clean the unit.
+Do not skip this step; your ice will taste like the cleaning solution used to clean the unit.
 Rinse your portable ice maker thoroughly after washing it.

-Next, dry inside the ice maker.
-You’re going to notice small pieces of debris that make it’s way to the bottom of the water reservoir.
+Next, dry inside the ice maker using a dry rag.
+You’ll notice small pieces of debris that make their way to the bottom of the water reservoir.

-Wipe away all those pieces from the bottom of the ice maker and do your best to dry it.
+Wipe away all those pieces from the bottom of the ice maker and do your best to dry the inside walls of the ice maker.

-Now you can put the drain plug back in the ice maker.
+Now you can put the drain plug back in.

 Make ice again and throw it all away

 Almost done.
-In order to ensure that all of the cleaning solution is gone, make more ice and just toss it into the sink.
+To ensure that all of the cleaning solution is gone, make more ice and toss it into the sink.

 Now it’s time to run the ice cycle.

 Please don’t use this ice; dump it all into your sink.
-After several ice cycles, you can taste the ice to make sure there is no taste of soap or a cleaning solution.
+After several ice cycles, you can taste the ice to ensure no taste of soap or a cleaning solution.

 If the ice tastes great, then you’re done.

-Drain the water from the ice maker again, using the drain plug.
-After the water is drained, you can place the drain plug back and fill up the water reservoir with fresh water.
+Drain the water from the ice maker again using the drain plug.
+After the water is drained, you can place the drain plug back and fill the reservoir with fresh water.

 You may need a stainless steel cleaner if the portable ice maker is stainless steel.
-I like using stainless steel wipes because they are easier to use and a lot faster.
+I like using stainless steel wipes because they are much faster and easier to use.
 I picked some up on Amazon here.

 Success!
 Your ice maker is clean.